Frequently Asked Questions

 Can CSID be cured?

-The damaged genes that are specific to CSID result in your child’s missing certain enzymes, or chemicals, that they need to digest foods that have sugars in them.
+The damaged genes that are specific to CSID result in your child’s missing the digestive function of certain enzymes, or chemicals, that are able to digest foods that have sugars in them.

 But while CSID can’t be cured, it can be treated and managed so that your child can live a healthy and happy life.

-Yes, there is pharmaceutical treatment for Sucrose Intolerance.
-Be sure to ask your doctor about this option.
-(Take this guide along with you to help you and your doctor discuss this therapy.)
+Yes, there are treatments available.
+Be sure to ask your doctor.
+(Take this guide along with you to help you and your doctor discuss the best way for you to manage Sucrose Intolerance.)

 Because Sucrose Intolerance symptoms are triggered by foods that have sugars in them, the first step in managing this condition is through diet.
 Working with a registered dietitian (RD) can be extremely helpful.
 RDs are trained in helping people understand how to make smart food choices to manage health conditions, such as CSID, in which diet plays a big part.